signetlabdei/sem/README.md

 # Contributing #

 This section contains information on how to contribute to the project.
-If you are only interested in using SEM, check out the [documentation][rtd].
+If you are only interested in using SEM, check out the [documentation][docs].

 If you want to contribute to sem development, first of all you'll need an installation that allows you to modify the code, immediately see the results and